 Bitcoin – I Don’t “Get It”

-This may sound strange coming from a CEO who owns and uses Bitcoin and other cryptocurrency through multiple businesses that accept Bitcoin each day.
+This may sound strange coming from a CEO who understands Bitcoin’s technology pretty well.
 But I still really don’t understand Bitcoin on a practical level, the technical part is understandable but for how long will the current model of currencies like Bitcoin and Litecoin work?
 Do not get me wrong, I am long on crypto still but what that means in the coming years and decades is probably going to be vastly different than the current model of today.

 What Is A Confirmation And Why Does It Take So Long?